 The smallest possible inductor should be used to minimize the number of output capacitors.
-Choosing a 320 nH inductor is a good choice for a starting point, and it provides a calculated ripple current of 11.7 A. The inductor should not saturate at the peak current of 27.6 A, and it should be able to handle the sum of the power dissipation caused by the average current of 21.7 A in the winding and core loss.
+For this example, choosing a 320 nH inductor is a good starting point and gives a calculated ripple current of 11 A. The inductor should not saturate at the peak current of 35.5 A and should be able to handle the sum of the power dissipation caused by the average current of 30 A in the winding and core loss.

 Another important factor in the inductor design is the dc resistance (DCR), which is used for measuring the phase currents.
-Too large of a DCR causes excessive power losses, whereas too small of a value leads to increased measurement error.
-A good rule is to have the DCR (R_L) be about $1\times$ to $1\frac{1}{2}\times$ the droop resistance (R_O).
+A large DCR can cause excessive power loss, though too small a value can lead to increased measurement error.
+A good rule is to have the DCR (R_L) be about 1 to $1\frac{1}{2}$ times the droop resistance (R_O).
 This example uses an inductor with a DCR of $1.4~\text{m}\Omega$.